Armies of the Nizam

 The fighting itself ended relatively quickly; Indian accounts point to their army’s training and professionalism, while post-war writings of Hyderabadi politicians hint at treachery.
 Even so, there were fiercely contested battles during the four days of active operations, enough to provide a good set of Panzer Grenadier scenarios.

-It was enjoyable to research and design, and made for a nice package.
-The scenarios are good, thanks to Doug McNair’s fine development, and Susan Robinson designed some very nice Hyderabadi pieces.
-I always wanted Panzer Grenadier to include lesser-known conflicts and armies, and the download line is the perfect place for such explorations.
+It was satisfying to research and design, and made for a nice package.
+The scenarios are good, and Susan Robinson designed some very nice Hyderabadi pieces.
+I always wanted Panzer Grenadier to include lesser-known conflicts and armies, and this finely-made expansion - exclusive to the Gold Club - is a perfect example..

-Here’s a look at the army of Mis Osman Ali Khan, the last Nizam of Hyderabad, as shown in Indian Unity, our downloadable Panzer Grenadier supplement of the Hundred-Hour War.
+So here’s a look at the army of Mis Osman Ali Khan, the last Nizam of Hyderabad, as shown in Indian Unity:

 Hyderabad’s Army